mlcommons/inference_results_v2.1/closed/Intel/code/README.md

 # Get Started with Intel MLPerf v2.1 Submission with Intel Optimized Docker Images

-MLPerf\* is a benchmark for measuring the performance of machine learnin systems.
+MLPerf\* is a benchmark for measuring the performance of machine learning

+systems.
 It provides a set of performance metrics for a variety of machine learning tasks, including image classification, object detection, machine translation, and others.
 The benchmark is representative of real-world